SignBot: Learning Human-to-Humanoid Sign Language Interaction

-\begin{enumerate}[(1)] \item \textbf{Human-Robot Interaction for Minority.} We propose an interactive sign language framework that enables seamless communication between humanoid robots and the DHH community. \item \textbf{Precise Sign Language Execution.} Our humanoid robot control policy robustly adapts to a diverse range of human sign language motions, ensuring stable and accurate execution. \item \textbf{Embodiment and Domain Adaptation.} Our method can be transferred to different robots, achieving Sim-to-Real deployment and applying robot sign language in real interaction scenarios. \end{enumerate}
+We design various experiments to verify the performance of SignBot.
+Experimental results show that SignBot exhibits {\it accuracy}, {\it generalization}, {\it naturalness}, and {\it interactivity} with various datasets and robots.
+Overall, the main contributions of our paper are as follows: \begin{enumerate}[(1)] \item \textbf{Human-Robot Interaction for Minority.} We propose an interactive sign language framework that enables seamless communication between robots and the DHH community. \item \textbf{Precise Sign Language Execution.} Our robot control policy robustly adapts to a diverse range of human sign language motions, ensuring stable and accurate execution. \item \textbf{Embodiment and Domain Adaptation.} Signbot can be transferred to different robots, achieving sign language interaction in Sim-to-Real scenarios. \end{enumerate}

-\section{Related Work}
+\section{RELATED WORK}

-For the imitating human behavior problem of humanoid robots, researchers often adopt a whole-body control learning paradigm \cite{gu2025humanoidsurvey}.
+{\bf Humanoid Robotic Imitation of Human Behavior.} For the imitating human behavior problem of humanoid robots, researchers often adopt a whole-body control learning paradigm \cite{gu2025humanoidsurvey}.
 This paradigm consists mainly of two approaches.
 One approach is to decouple the upper and lower body policies, which are responsible for managing different parts of a humanoid robot.
-Representative works include Exbody \cite{cheng2024expressive}, Mobile-Television \cite{lu2024mobile}, WoCoCo \cite{zhang2024wococo}, OmniH2O \cite{he2024omnih2o}, etc. Although upper and lower body policies are decoupled, they can still be integrated into a whole-body control paradigm.
+Representative works include Exbody \cite{cheng2024expressive}, OmniH2O \cite{he2024omnih2o}, etc. Although upper and lower body policies are decoupled, they can still be integrated into a whole-body control paradigm.
 The alternative approach involves providing reference motions for the humanoid robot.
-Given the physical similarities to humans, a promising reference is the collection of human movements from motion datasets, such as H2O \cite{he2024learning}, Exbody2 \cite{ji2024exbody2}, ASAP \cite{he2025asap}, UH-1 \cite{mao2024learning}, \cite{zhang2024whole}, HiLo \cite{zhang2025hilo}, HWC-Loco \cite{lin2025hwc}, etc. We simultaneously leverage the advantages of both methods to perform sign language.
+Given the physical similarities to humans, a promising reference is the collection of human movements from motion datasets, such as Exbody \cite{cheng2024expressive}, ASAP \cite{he2025asap}, H2O\cite{he2024learning}, etc. We simultaneously leverage the advantages of both methods to perform sign language.
 These reference motions provide rich signals for humanoid robots to imitate human-like motions.